Juze: Production

 The film is partially based on writer-director Miransha Naik's childhood experiences.
 The film is set in the 90s, making the character Santosh the same age as Miransha was then.
 The film is also set in Naik's hometown of Borimol village.
 He admits that some of the events and characters have been adapted from real life.
 He named the movie after the villain as he found it unique.
-He believes that the events revolve around Juze, and even though the movie is about Santosh’s journey, it simultaneously portrays the downfall of Juze.
+He believes that the events revolve around Juze, and even though the movie is about Santosh's journey, it simultaneously portrays the downfall of Juze.

 It may be noted that Naik lost both his parents to illness at the age of 9.
 He grew up in Borimol along with his grandmother and two sisters, coming third in his Class X exams.
 He dropped out within a year of joining the BCom course at Government College, Quepem, to contribute to his household by working as a waiter.
-His grandmother passed away when he was 19, and he had to take responsibility of the marriages of his two sisters.
+His grandmother died when he was 19, and he had to take responsibility of the marriages of his two sisters.
 By waiting tables for nearly five years, he made enough money to set up his own beachside shack, named Blue Corner, on Benaulim Beach.
-Two scenes in Juze show the village children watching Subhash Ghai’s Karz and Hero, which is reminiscent of Naik and his young friends and his love for movies.
+Two scenes in Juze show the village children watching Subhash Ghai's Karz and Hero, which is reminiscent of Naik and his young friends and his love for movies.

 Initially, Naik chose a Mumbai-based actor for the role of Juze's wife, Maria, as he wasn't confident that local artistes would be up to a role with a number of sex scenes.
 However, the chosen actor couldn't perform because of her language barrier.
 Naik then turned to Gauri Kamat upon many recommendations, and after some initial hesitation, she agreed to play the part.
 However, by late 2015, they faced an even bigger problem: shortage of funds even before post-production.
 It was then that Naik thought of National Film Development Corporation’s annual "Film Bazaar", where it attracted the attention of noted producer Olivia Stewart, who procured funds from the Netherlands-based production company Keplerfilm and the France-based production company of Cine-Sud Promotions.
 Christian Jeune, who is famous as a scout for Cannes Film Festival, was also impressed with the film's idea, and the film almost made it to Cannes’ Un Certain Regard selection.

 The film shows all the interesting developments (including that of his relationship with Maria and Maya) through clever and subtle camerawork, including a series of tracking shots, portraying how Santosh nonchalantly sees all this as a part of his daily life.